Digital-Gym/poster/README.md

 # poster

-This project built using Vue 3, vue-router and native CSS
+This project is built using
+- Vue 3
+- vue-router
+- Pinia
+- CSS

 ## Recommended IDE Setup